Pacific Debt Relief Company Logo

 Cash flow

 A company's cash flow looks at the amount of cash in and cash out.
-Cash flow can indicate the health of a a company finances.
+Cash flow can indicate the health of a company's finances.
 Companies also have a cash ratio that considers the cash or assets that can be turned quickly into cash versus debt.

 Liabilities